Of course, potatoes chips aren’t healthy for you. Even baked tortilla chips are still loaded with carbs and calories.

 The reason Biena and similar are lower in fat and carbs, yet have comparable calories per ounce, is because more of the calories are coming from protein.

-Since amino acids are 4 calories per gram, it means that the 6g per 130 calorie serving of roasted chickpeas equates to the snack being 18.5% protein content.
+Since amino acids are 4 calories per gram, it means that the 6g per 130 calorie serving of roasted chickpeas equates to this snack being 18.5% protein content.

 Potato chips are just 5% protein.
 Tortilla aren’t much better at 6-7%.